extrawurst/extrawurst.github.io/_posts/2020/2020-11-11-scalable-unity-architecture.md

 Since the **View** should not poll for changes on the data we use *Message Passing* to notify it.
 This way we can keep the Layers decoupled and still contain performance.

+> The decision whether a *view* reads the data right out of the *model* or through a controller is made non-dogmatic.
+The only rule is: *Changes* only happen via the control-layer.
+Reading values *can* happen straight out of the Model.

 ## Message Passing

 The above design relies on appropriate notification messages so that the View-Layer can subscribe and react to changes/events: